usnistgov/NistPluggableModules/doc/sphinx/source/AcPwrModule.rst

 AC Power Module
 ###############

-The AC Power Module is an IVI compliant module with additional plug-in support for an AC load.
-At the time of writing, the AC load supported is the Chroma 68300.
-The properties and meythods used for this load may be generalized a bit more at a later date.
+The AC Power Module is an IVI compliant module with additional plug-in support for an AC load and DC Source.
+At the time of writing, the AC load supported is the Chroma 683xx and DC source is NHR 9200.
+The AC Module currently supports a PPS360AMXT and NHR 9410(AC & DC Source).

 Class Specification
 ====================